 The requirements for the MA degree are met by selecting either the thesis option or the nonthesis option, and by selecting one of two possible tracks for coursework.
-If a thesis is written, 30 semester hours of coursework, including MTH 791, 792, and at least four additional courses numbered above 700, are required for the MA degree.
-If a thesis is not written, 36 semester hours of coursework, including at least five courses numbered above 700, are required for the MA degree.
-MTH 791 and 792 cannot be counted as part of this coursework.
-An advanced course in analysis is required for all students; normally this requirement is met with MTH 711.
-For the pure mathematics track, an advanced course is required in each of algebra, and topology; normally this requirement is met with the courses MTH 721 and MTH 731.
-For the mathematical statistics track, both MTH 658 and MTH 667 are required, along with an advanced course in each of probability and linear models; normally this requirement is met with the courses MTH 757 and MTH 767.
+If a thesis is written, 30 semester hours of coursework, including MST 791, 792, and at least four additional 3-hour courses numbered above 700, are required for the MA degree.
+If a thesis is not written, 36 semester hours of coursework, including at least five 3-hour courses numbered above 700, are required for the MA degree.
+MST 791 and 792 cannot be counted as part of this coursework.
+An advanced course in analysis (MST 711 or 712) is required for all students.
+For the pure mathematics track, an advanced course is required in each of algebra (MST 721 or 722), and topology (MST 731 or 732).
+For the mathematical statistics track, both MST 658 and MST 667 are required, along with an advanced course in each of probability and linear models; normally this requirement is met with the courses MST 757 and MST 767.
 With the approval of the Graduate Committee, graduate courses may be taken in related areas to fulfill requirements; however, no more than 6 such hours may count toward the requirements for either the thesis or non-thesis option.